passionlim/intensive/Script_Music.md

 I and my wife had a really great time to recall our youth. this is about my recent expeirence for live music.

+### Which device do people like to listen to music on?
+Why do people prefer it? please explain.